KaneCheshire/Communicator/README.md

 Because the messages are queued, they could be received in a stream on the receiving device when it's able to process them.

+On watchOS, receiving a "guaranteed" `Message` while in the background can cause the system to generate a `WKWatchConnectivityRefreshBackgroundTask` which you are responsible for handling in your `ExtensionDelegate`.

 ### `Blob`

 A `Blob` is very similar to a `Message` but is better suited to sending larger bits of data.
 A `Blob` is created with an `identifier` but instead of assigning a JSON dictionary as the content, you assign pure `Data` instead.